purarue/markdown_stew/README.md

 So - it just throws all the files you give it into a single file, hence the name.

-I use this for notes or documentation, where I want to be able to switch between a raw/rendered versions of the file, but don't want to use a full-blown wiki or CMS.
+I use this for notes or documentation, where I want to be able to switch between a raw/rendered versions of the file, or create a page I can scroll through on my phone, but don't want to use a full-blown wiki or CMS.

 As an example of the output, see [here](https://sean.fish/p/markdown_stew_example.html)